Section 2.3: The Policymaking role of the Supreme Court

 The Supreme Court of the United States has an extremely important policymaking role, and this has an enormous impact on the criminal justice system.
 As discussed in a previous section, the Supreme Court has the power of judicial review.
 This power was first exercised in the landmark case of Marbury v.
 Madison, decided in 1803.
 In that case, the Court struck down a statute that it considered “repugnant to the Constitution.”
 This case served as the precedent for judicial review, and the Supreme Court has exercised the power ever since that time.
 Judicial review, then, is the authority of the Supreme Court to review the acts of Congress and determine if those acts meet the standards set forth in the Constitution.
 It is interesting that the power of judicial review was never directly vested in the court in the text of the Constitution.
 The Court (in the Marbury v.
 Madison decision) inferred the power for itself.

-Currently, the Supreme Court as a clear cluster of four judges that consistently vote liberal, and another cluster of four justices that vote conservative.
+Currently, the Supreme Court has a clear cluster of four judges that consistently vote liberal and another cluster of four justices that vote conservative.
 Justice Anthony Kennedy sits right in the middle of the political spectrum and is the “swing” vote that makes predicting the outcome of Supreme Court decisions very difficult.

 Not all liberal justices are equally liberal.
 In the 2013 term, Justices Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan cast liberal votes 70 percent of the time.
 While still left-leaning, Justice Stephen Breyer is substantially more conservative than his female counterparts.